orgua/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3/readme.md

 Solution

 - analog switch controlled by comparator with small hysteresis
-- VON = 1.729 V, VOFF = 1.652 V according to datasheet (values are wrong?)
+- VON = 1.729 V, VOFF = 1.652 V according to formular in datasheet (values are wrong?)
 - VON = 1.797 V, VOFF = 1.642 V when solving the network with traditional methods
 - VON = 1.802 V, VOFF = 1.641 V from actual measurements